dbushenko/sitecompiler/README.md

 In Fleet templates all data is contained in one compound variable -- 'data'.

-## Roadmap

-I plan to add following features:

-* ASCIIdoc input format;
-* org-mode input format;
-* tests;
-* better documentation;
-* probably -- static types with core.typed.

-You are welcome with proposals.

 ## License

-Copyright © 2013-2014 by Dmitry Bushenko
+Copyright © 2013-2015 by Dmitry Bushenko

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.